Margaret Smagorinsky: Statistics career

 Smagorinsky took the civil service exam for a statistical clerk in the US.
 She was offered a job at the Railroad Retirement Board in Washington, D.C., where she worked as a statistician processing paperwork for employees looking to enter the civil service.

-At age 26, Smagorinsky joined the Weather Bureau.
+At age 26, Smagorinsky joined the Weather Bureau, where she was the first woman statistician.
 In 1942, the Washington Post-Herald wrote about her as the first female professional statistician in the department.
 After being sent to New York University for additional coursework, she met Joseph Smagorinsky in a graduate statistics course.
 He was 8 years her junior, and they married on May 29, 1948.

 Smagorinsky had five children: Anne, Peter, Teresa, Julia, and Frederick, and left full-time government employment after her first child was born in 1951.

 Smagorinsky, in supporting her husband's work, processed data and programmed the ENIAC, Electronic Numerical Integrator And Computer.
 In April 1950, a group of meteorologists at New Jersey's Institute for Advanced Study successfully produced the first weather forecast using the ENIAC and numerical prediction techniques.
 Smagorinsky is cited as a programmer of computers for 5-day weather forecast models created by the Geophysical Fluid Dynamics Laboratory at the US National Oceanic and Atmospheric Administration.